awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 For example, you create a VPC and specify that you want to associate an Amazon\-provided IPv6 CIDR block with the VPC\.
 Amazon assigns the following IPv6 CIDR block to your VPC: `2001:db8:1234:1a00::/56`\.
 You cannot choose the range of IP addresses yourself\.
 You can create a subnet and associate an IPv6 CIDR block from this range; for example, `2001:db8:1234:1a00::/64`\.

-There are tools available on the internet to help you calculate and create IPv6 subnet CIDR blocks; for example, see [subnet calculator](https://network00.com/NetworkTools/IPv6VisualSubnetCalculatorCreator)\.
-You can find other tools that suit your needs by searching for terms such as 'IPv6 subnet calculator' or 'IPv6 CIDR calculator'.
-Your network engineering group can also help you determine the IPv6 CIDR blocks to specify for your subnets.
+There are tools available on the internet to help you calculate and create IPv6 subnet CIDR blocks; for example, [IPv6 Address Planner](https://network00.com/NetworkTools/IPv6VisualSubnetCalculatorCreator)\.
+You can find other tools that suit your needs by searching for terms such as 'IPv6 subnet calculator' or 'IPv6 CIDR calculator'\.
+Your network engineering group can also help you determine the IPv6 CIDR blocks to specify for your subnets\.

 You can disassociate an IPv6 CIDR block from a subnet, and you can disassociate an IPv6 CIDR block from a VPC\.
 After you've disassociated an IPv6 CIDR block from a VPC, you cannot expect to receive the same CIDR if you associate an IPv6 CIDR block with your VPC again later\.